 It’s important to ensure that there is a solid support system in place, whether that’s with friends, family or with a pet.
 It’s been proven that pets, especially dogs, can help reduce stress, depression, anxiety, and ease loneliness over time.
 If your child is struggling, here are 5 reasons a dog could help them with the transition that comes with divorce.

 A Canine Confidant: Most children like to talk to their pets and see them as a trusted friend who they can share everything with.
 From their deepest fears to their biggest dreams, dogs provide a trusted ear to listen attentively and without judgment.
 Although they may not be able to respond, dogs encourage children to express their feelings honestly.

-An Added Sense of Security: According to Indianapolis child support lawyer, Angela Trapp, “When a divorce case involves children, resolving issues regarding their care and wellbeing can be especially delicate.”
+An Added Sense of Security: According to child support lawyers, “When a divorce case involves children, resolving issues regarding their care and wellbeing can be especially delicate.”
 Introducing a dog to a child in the middle of a divorce will give them another source to help them feel secure during this uncertain time.

 Lower Stress Levels: According to numerous studies, dogs can reduce stress in people, resulting in lower blood pressure and heart rates.
 For a child, a dog would be an extremely valuable tool for coping with the new life changes that divorce brings.
 Dogs are seen as a source of joy and laughter, as well as a reminder of how much fun life can be!

 Provide Unconditional Love: Dogs have always been a great source of unconditional love and support.
 During a time where everything is changing and there is so much instability, a beloved dog will always be there to love and comfort them.

 Having a trusted buddy during a stressful time is a wonderful way to stay positive.
 If you are worried about your child and how they will cope with your divorce, consider adding a new furry friend to the family!